 Ireland Things to Do

 Ireland has an abundance of breath-taking nature with fascinating history all at the reach of hand.
-Because of its geographic position Dublin is a perfect place to base yourself and visit the rest of the country.
-You can rent a car or do daily tours to nearby places.
-Some of the tours can be booked at our reception such as Dublin sightseeing Hop on and hop off bus, for others our staff will be happy to recommend what suits your interests and preferences best.
+Because of its geographic position, Dublin is a perfect place to base yourself and visit the rest of the country.
+You can rent a car or do daily tours to nearby locations.
+Some of the trips can be booked at our reception such as Dublin sightseeing Hop On Hop Off Bus, for others our staff will be happy to recommend what suits your interests and preferences best.

 1. Cliffs of Moher

-The majestic 700ft Cliffs on the west coast of Ireland looking out to the Atlantic Ocean.
+The majestic 700ft Cliffs on the west coast of Ireland are looking out to the Atlantic Ocean.
 With stunning views of the Aran Islands on a clear day.
-The Princess Bride, Harry Potter & the Half Blood Prince, Into the West – if you’ve enjoyed any of these movies then your first look at the Cliffs may well be familiar as some scenes were filmed exactly there.
-Have a look at the amazing Atlantic Edge Exhibition.
-This is an interpretive exhibition in the Visitor Experience, located in an underground building, containing, images and displays that will not disappoint.
-Take a trip into Doolin a little village on Irelands west coast, enjoy the atmosphere in a traditional Irish pub for a spot of lunch or head to Doolin pier and take the Cliffs of Moher Cruise.
-This is a 1 hour boat trip along the 6km of coastline from Doolin Pier.
-The O’Brien family have been taking passengers on this route for 45 years.
+The Princess Bride, Harry Potter & the Half-Blood Prince, Into the West – if you’ve enjoyed any of these movies then your first look at the Cliffs may well be familiar as some scenes were filmed precisely there.
+Have a look at the fantastic Atlantic Edge Exhibition.
+An interpretive exhibition in the Visitor Experience, located in an underground building, containing, images and displays that will not disappoint.
+Take a trip into Doolin a little village on Ireland's west coast, enjoy the atmosphere in a traditional Irish pub for a spot of lunch or head to Doolin pier and take the Cliffs of Moher Cruise, a 1-hour boat trip along the 6km of coastline from Doolin Pier.
+The O’Brien family have been carrying passengers on this route for 45 years.

 2. Giant’s Causeway

 Blarney Castle was built over 600 years ago by one of Ireland’s greatest chieftains, Cormac MacCarthy the King of Munster.
 The castle holds the legendary Blarney Stine.
-Kiss the Blarney Stone and you too will receive this “gift of the gab”, this trip will have you bending over back ward – literally to kiss the stone.
-With the parkland surrounding the castle that offers a network of trails and gardens to be discovered.
+Kiss the Blarney Stone, and you too will receive this “gift of the gab”, this trip will have you bending over backwards – literally to kiss the stone.
+Discover the surrounding parkland the castle offers along with a network of trails and gardens.

 Kilkenny, once the medieval capital of Ireland back in the 11th century located on the banks of the river Nore.
 Take a stroll through the cobblestone streets or the gardens that surround the Norman Castle.
 Tours of the castle are also available.
 Visit the Black Abbey and St Canice’s Cathedral with its round tower.